pudly/schmopera-hugo/content/articles/he-saidshe-said-songbook-v.md

 date = "2015-01-25T14:06:00-05:00"
 lastmod = "2015-04-11T22:27:00-04:00"
 publishDate = "2015-01-25T14:06:00-05:00"
-slug = "he-saidshe-said-songbook-v"
-title = "He said/she said: Songbook V"
+short_description = "Marking the end of my weekend hat-trick of stuff to see, was Tapestry’s Songbook V. It’s the fifth year of Tapestry’s New Opera 101 Program, which gives singers and pianists a chance to work on contemporary opera with some of the best in the business; the rep is chosen from within Tapestry’s impressive library of commissions." slug = "he-saidshe-said-songbook-v" title = "He said/she said: Songbook V"
 +++